Skip to main content

 IP — This prefix tells you that you’re looking at an IP code.

-X — A number from 0-6 indicates the solid particle protection.
+X — A number from 0-6 indicates solid particle protection.
 Headlamps that aren’t ‘dustproof’ tested get an “X”.
 Headlamps that are completely dustproof get a 6.

 Y — A number from 0-9 indicates the level of protection against water damage.
 This is the more important of the two factors.